-emeritus/emeriti: The board of directors determines who receives emeritus status.
-The term emeritus should be used for both individual women and men.
+emerita, emeritus, emeriti: The board of directors determines who receives emeritus status.
+Use emerita when referring to a woman and emeritus when referring to a man.
 Use emeriti for a group of professors with emeriti status.
-Place emeritus after the formal title, e.g., Professor Emeritus of History Jim Huffman.
+Place emerita/emeritus after the formal title, e.g., Professor Emeritus of History Jim Huffman.